 We already spoke about a mirage earlier.
 It is an illusion sometimes seen at sea, in the desert, or over a hot pavement that looks like a pool of water or a mirror in which distant objects can be seen.

 A mirage is a phenomenon where you think you see water but there isn’t any.
 Mirages are most common in deserts.
 They typically occur when light passes through two layers of air with varying temperatures.
 The desert sun heats up the sand, which in turn heats the air just above it.
 The hot air bends light rays and reflects the sky.
-When you see this from a distance, the different air masses colliding with each other act like a mirror.
+When you see this from a distance, the different air masses colliding with each other act like how a mirror works.
 The desert ahead of you might seem like a water-filled lake but it is actually a reflection of the sky above.

 Sun dog, also known as mock sun or parhelion, is an atmospheric optical phenomenon appearing in the sky as luminous spots 22-degree on each side of the Sun and at the same elevation as the Sun.
 Typically, the edges closest to the Sun will appear reddish.
 The scientific name parhelion (plural: parhelia) is from the Greek parēlion, meaning “beside the sun.”
 It has been often said that this phenomenon is called Sun dog because the spots follow the sun like a dog follows its master.
 They are also referred to as phantom suns.
 Sun dogs are usually formed from hexagonal ice crystals in high and cold clouds or, during extremely cold weather, by ice crystals drifting in the air at low levels.
 These crystals then act like prisms, bending the light rays that pass through them.
 As the crystals sink through the air they become vertically aligned, refracting the sunlight in a horizontal manner so that Sun dogs are seen.